ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.9.9_1522, released 23 August 2018
 {: #199_1522}

+The following table shows the changes that are included in the worker node fix pack 1.9.9_1522.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.9_1521">
 <caption>Changes since version 1.9.9_1521</caption>
 <thead>